AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Experimental study

-To start with, let us demonstrate the execution of our algorithm on toy examples.
-In what follows, we use $\mathcal{N}(\mu, \sigma^2)$ for the normal distribution with the mean $\mu$ and the standard deviation $\sigma$, $t(\mu, \nu)$ for the $t$-Student distribution with the mean $\mu$ and the degree of freedom $\nu$, $\mixtureN(\mu_1, \sigma_1^2; \mu_2, \sigma_2^2)$ for the mixture of Gaussians $\mathcal{N}(\mu_1, \sigma_1^2)$ and $\mathcal{N}(\mu_2, \sigma_2^2)$ and $\mixturet(\mu_1, \nu_1; \mu_2, \nu_2)$ for the mixture of $t$-Student distributions $t(\mu_1, \nu_1)$ and $t(\mu_2, \nu_2)$.
-In the two examples, we suppose that we compare two agents $A_1$ and $A_2$ for which we know the distributions of their performances.
-Those two examples are summarized in Fig.\@~\ref{fig:case12} (top), where $\Delta$ denotes the distance between two modes of the mixtures ($\Delta = |\mu_1 - \mu_2|$).
-For both cases, we execute AdaStop with $K= 5$, $N = 5$ and $\alpha = 0.05$.
-We also limit the maximum number of permutations to $B = 10 \ 000$.
-These two cases are executed without early accept.
-In Fig.\@~\ref{fig.exp1-2}~(bottom), we plot the rate of rejection of the null hypothesis, stating that compared distributions are the same.
-By varying $\Delta$ from $0$ to $1$, we observe the evolution of the power of tests.
-The bottom line (Case 1) shows that the power of the test stays around $0.05$ level for all $\Delta$.
-Indeed, even though the distributions in the comparison are different, their means remain the same.
-If the null hypothesis states that the means are the same, then AdaStop will return the correct answer with type I error not larger than $0.11$ for $\alpha=0.05$.
-This is an illustration of the fact that in addition to performing a test on the distributions, AdaStop approximates the test on the means as shown theoretically in the asymptotic result in Appendix Section~\ref{sec:asymptotics} and as discussed at the end of Section~\ref{sec:theory}.
-In contrast, the top line (Case 2) demonstrates the increasing trend, reaching the level close to $1$ after $\Delta = 0.6$, which corresponds to the case when two modes are separated by $3$ standard deviations from both sides.
-To obtain error bars, we have executed each comparison $M=5\ 000$ number of times, and we plot confidence intervals corresponding to $3 \sigma / \sqrt{M}$ (more than $99\%$ of confidence) where $\sigma$ is a standard deviation of the test decision.
-In addition to Cases 1 and 2, we also provide a third experiment with a comparison of $10$ agents in Appendix Section~\ref{sec:complement_xp_toy}.
+We compare two agents $A_1$ and $A_2$ for which we know the distributions of their scores.
+We consider three cases in Fig.\@~\ref{fig:case12}.
+In the 3 cases, the scores of agent $A_1$ are drawn from $\mathcal{N}(0, 0.01)$ whereas the scores of the agent $A_2$ are drawn from a certain mixture detailed below.
+We use a hyperparameter $\Delta$ which is the distance between the two modes of the mixture ($\Delta = |\mu_1 - \mu_2|$).
+Our goal is to compare the performance of agent $A_1$ with the performance of agent $A_2$ and we study the outcome of \adastop when $\Delta$ is increasing from 0 to 1.
+In the first case (upper-left part), the scores of $A_2$ are drawn from $\mixtureN(- \Delta / 2, 0.01; \Delta / 2, 0.01)$: in this situation, the means of both distributions are both equal to 0, but the distributions are different (except when $\Delta=0$).
+In the second case (upper-right part), the scores of $A_2$ are drawn from $\mixtureN(0, 0.01; \Delta, 0.01)$: in this situation, as $\Delta$ increases, the means of the two distributions get more and more apart making the rejection of the null hypothesis easier and easier.
+In the third case (lower part), the scores of $A_2$ are drawn from $\mixture{0.9}(-0.1\Delta, 0.01; 0.9\Delta, 0.01)$: in this situation, the distributions are different but their means are both 0.
+In all three cases, we run \adastop with $K= 5$, $N = 5$ and $\alpha = 0.05$.
+We also limit the maximum number of permutations to $B = 10^4$.
+At the bottom of each subfigure of Figure~\ref{fig.exp1-2}, a color bar indicates the rejection rate of the null hypothesis that the compared distributions are the same for $\Delta \in [0,1]$.
+By varying $\Delta$ from $0$ to $1$, we observe the evolution of the power of the test, \ie the probability of rejecting the null hypothesis when it is indeed false.
+Figure~\ref{sub:1} shows that the error of the test remains around $0.05$ for all $\Delta$ (it is at most $0.1$ for the most extreme case).
+Indeed, even though the distributions are different, their means remain the same.
+If the null hypothesis states that the means are the same, then \adastop will return the correct answer with type I error not larger than $0.095$ (see Figure~\ref{sub:1}) for $\alpha=0.05$, which is larger than $\alpha$ due to the fact that the test for comparison of the means is asymptotic.
+This is an illustration of the fact that in addition to performing a test on the distributions, \adastop approximates the test on the means as shown theoretically in the asymptotic result in Appendix~\ref{sec:asymptotics} and as discussed at the end of Section~\ref{sec:theory}.
+In contrast, Figure~\ref{sub:2} demonstrates an increasing trend, reaching a confidence level close to $1$ when $\Delta > 0.6$, which corresponds to the case where the two modes are separated by $3$ standard deviations from both sides.
+Finally, in Figure~\ref{sub:3}, we use a distribution made of an unbalanced mixture of 2 normal distributions.
+This is meant to model an agent that does not perform optimally except in some rare cases (\eg the agent has a score around 0 for 90\% of the evaluation runs).
+As in case 1, the mean of the scores for both agents is $0$ and \adastop accepts the equality most of the time, with an error of $0.2$ in the most extreme case which we think is acceptable given the difficulty of this setting.